DreyWesson/DreyWesson/README.md

 <br />

 <p>
   I am a self-taught Software Engineer passionate about technologies that make the world a better place.
-Also, I'm open to learning new technologies and other interesting things.
+What gets me outta bed is the joy of solving new problems.
+I'm always open to learning new technologies and other interesting things.

-I pay attention to the Responsiveness, Accessibility, Performance, Best Practices, and user-friendliness websites.

 </p>

 <div class="stacks">